 You cannot, practically speaking carry anymore than a three days’ supply of water in your pack if you carry the recommended one gallon per day.
 Water weighs 8.5lbs/3.8kg per gallon so a 72-supply is over 25 pounds.
 The minimum is two quarts/liters of water just to maintain adequate hydration levels in temperate zones.

 Shelter is your first priority once you realize you are lost or cannot make it back before dark.
 You cannot attempt to hike out of your predicament in the dark, it is simply too dangerous.
 Accept your situation and evaluate your surroundings.
-If have packed a shelter get it set up otherwise use the tools you have to make one, tools you should have packed such as a machete, camp axe or collapsible wood saw along with quality cordage such as 550 Paracord.
+If have packed a shelter get it set up otherwise use the tools you have to make one, tools you should have packed such as a machete, hatchet or collapsible wood saw, along with quality cordage such as 550 paracord.
 Large ponchos and tarps can be used as an emergency shelters along with thermal (Mylar) blankets.

 Stay in one place so rescue personnel can find you.
 They will not find you if you run in circles looking for help because you panicked and then tripped in the dark and tumbled down a ravine or walked off a cliff.
 You are lost, so running from bush to tree thinking you recognize it will only waste energy, cause you to drink more water and will cause injuries.